aakpat6/gs-style-guide/md/java.md

 Use 8 spaces for hanging indents.

 #### TODO
 Use `TODO:` comments for temporary code, or code that is a hacked solution.
-Clearly write what to fix, and how important it is to fix it.
+Clearly write what to fix, and when it needs to be fixed.

 #### Comments
 Use standard Javadoc comments to document functions and methods.
 Use end of line comments for statements.
 Comments should start with a capital letter and end with a period.